It's no secret that Canada can be a cold country, and there's no better place to enjoy the icy adventures than in Banff

 Hiking in winter is made possible with snowshoes and ice cleats which are available for rent throughout Banff and Lake Louise.
 The Johnston Canyon ice walk is a popular winter hike that takes visitors to two sets of frozen waterfalls through a sparkling, Narnia-like canyon.
 Enjoy this adventure with cleat rentals or through an interpretive experience with White Mountain Adventures or Discover Banff Tours.
 For a unique take on the Johnston Canyon experience, try the evening Icewalk.

 Another ice adventure you can try at Johnston Canyon is ice climbing – Yamnuska Mountain Adventures offers introductory ice climbing courses for beginners that allows visitors to explore frozen waterfalls and climb to the top.
-For a different option, Alpine Air Adventures offers an introduction to ice climbing course that will have you familiar with ice and learning all of the basics.
+For a different option, Alpine Air Adventures offers an introduction to ice climbing course that will have you familiar with ice and learn all of the basics.

 Perhaps one of the most Canadian things to do in winter is to go ice fishing.
-Banff Fishing Unlimited and Hawgwild Fishing will give you an unforgettable day on the lake complete with classic stories and fried fish that you caught that day.
+Hawgwild Fishing will give you an unforgettable day on the lake complete with classic stories and fried fish that you caught that day.

 Glacier Adventure by Pursuit